-Ratio Numerator Denominator As at March 31, 2023 As at March 31, 2022 Variance % Remarks Current ratio Current assets Current liabilities 0.79 1.26 -37%] -37% In current year due to utilisation of funds for Phase 3A there is decrease in current assets Debt-equity ratio Total debt [Non-current borrowings + Current borrowings+Lease liability] Shareholder's equity 7.11 4.64 53% 53% Due to increase in non-current borrowings during the year and decrease in shareholder's equity because of the current year losses.
-Debt service coverage ratio Earnings avaiable for debt services Earnings avaiable for debt services Debt Service = [Interest, option premium & Lease Payments + Principal Repayments] 06'0 1.03 -13% Return on equity ratio Net Profit after tax (including OCI) (1) Average Shareholder's equity -28.77% -7.36% 291% 291% On account of payment of annual fee to Airports Authority of India during the current year Inventory turnover ratio (2) Costs of materials consumed Average inventories Not applicable Not applicable Trade receivables turnover ratio Revenue from operations (3) Revenue from operations (3) Average trade receivables (4) 11.74 5.20 126% 126% Reduction in trade receivables Trade payables turnover ratio Other expenses and annual fee to AAI Average trade payables 7,58 2.51 202% ( 202% On account annual fee to Airports Authority of India during the current year Net capital turnover ratio Revenue from operations Working capital 7.11 4.89 -245% 245% Due to increase in the revenue for the current year and utilisation of funds for Phase 3A leading to decrease in the working capital.
-Net profit ratio Profit after tax Revenue from operations -7.14% %19.0 -1277% I 1277% Due to loss in current year as annual fee to Airports Authority of India accounted during the current year Return on capital employed Earnings before interest and tax Capital employed (5) 3.79% %58.9 45%[I 45% During the current year due to increase in total debt and corresponding decrease in earnings before interest and tax due to accounting of annual fee to Airports Authority of India Return on investment Income generated from investments in equity instrument of Joint Venture and Associate Companies (6) Weighted average investments (7) 45.08% 5.77% 681% 681% Due to increase in receipt of dividend during the current year Return on investment Income generated from other investments (8) Time weighted average investments 6.04% 4.26% 42% 42% Due to increase in investment in higher yield investments in current year
+Ratio Numerator Denominator As at As at Variance % Remarks March 31, 2023 March 31, 2022 Current ratio Current assets Current liabilities 0.79 1.26 In current year due to utilisation of funds for Phase 3A there is decrease in current assets Deht-equity ratio Total debt [Non-current borrowings + Current borrowings+Lease liability] Shareholder's equity 7.11 4.64 53% Due to increase in non-current borrowings during the year and decrease in shareholder's equity because of the current year losses.
+Debt service coverage ratio . = [Net Profit after taxes + Non-cash operating Debt Service = [Interest, option premium & Lease Payments + Principal Repayments] 0.90 1.03 -13% Return on equity ratio Net Profit after tax (including OCI)(1) Average Shareholder's equity -28.77% -7.36% 291% On account of payment of annual fee to Airports Authority of India during the current year Inventory turnover ratio (2) Costs of materials consumed Average inventories Not applicable Not applicable Trade receivables turnover ratio Revenue from operations (3) Average trade receivables (4) 11.74 5.20 126% Reduction in trade receivables Trade payables turnover ratio Other expenses and annual fee to AAI Average trade payables 7.58 2.51 On account annual fee to Airports Authority of India during the current year Net capital turnover ratio Revenue from operations Working capital -7.11 4.89 -245% Due to increase in the revenue for the current year and utilisation of funds for Phase 3A leading to decrease in the working capital.
+Net profit ratio Profit after tax Revenue from operations -7.14% 0.61% -1277% Due to loss in current year as annual fee to Airports Authority of India accounted during the current year Return on capital employed Earnings before interest and tax Capital employed (5) 3.79% 6.85% -45% During the current year due to increase in total debt and corresponding decrease in earnings before interest and tax due to accounting of annual fee to Airports Authority of India Return on investment Income generated from investments in equity instrument of Joint Venture and Associate Companies (6) Weighted average investments (7) 45.08% 5.77% 681% Due to increase in receipt of dividend during the current year Return on investment Income generated from other investments (8) Time weighted average investments 6.04% 4.26% 42% Due to increase in investment in higher yield investments in current year